• Europes biggest bike selection

 See Genesis' steel gravel bikes on buycycle

-These bikes you will often find on buycycle ready for purchase with great low second hand prices and also the security of knowing the bike is in excellent condition.
+You will often find one on buycycle ready for purchase with great low secondhand prices and the security of knowing the bike is in excellent condition.

 What are the advantages of steel gravel bikes?

-Gravel steel bike can offer some amazing advantages over materials such as aluminum, carbon fiber, and titanium.
+Gravel steel bikes offer amazing advantages over aluminum, carbon fiber, and titanium.
 It’s the perfect material for gravel riding in many ways.
 Here is why.

-Steel is very cheap to buy, easy to manufacture, and fairly simple to repair with the right welder.
-The cost of a steel bike is generally much lower than that of other materials, and many small bike-building shops can easily make custom-sized frames.
-Even a custom steel gravel bike is not too bad on price and unique to you.
+Steel is cheap, easy to manufacture, and inexpensive to repair with the right welder.
+A steel bike costs much less than other materials, and many small bike-building shops can easily make custom-sized frames.
+Even a custom steel gravel bike is unique and not too bad on price.

-Steel is very flexible as a material, and when it comes to off-road riding without suspension components, it makes a big difference.
+Steel is a very flexible material that makes a big difference when it comes to off-road riding without suspension components.
 It can move and flex slightly and offer a higher level of comfort.
 A steel gravel bike frame is known for being very comfortable.

 Steel gravel bikes are durable

 Steel is very durable.
-Not only can it take heavy hits from falls and rock gardens, but it is also very cheap to repair compared to carbon fiber or other materials such as aluminum and titanium.
+It can take heavy hits from falls and rock gardens and is also very cheap to repair compared to carbon fiber or other materials such as aluminum and titanium.
 Also, carrying heavier loads is much safer.

 Lots of mounts

 Steel frames are very strong and easy to manipulate, so they often come with many mounts for touring and bikepacking gear.
-This is a big advantage if you use the bike for bikepacking as well as weekend rides out.
+This is a significant advantage if you use the bike for bikepacking and weekend rides.

 Steel gravel bikes are customisable

-There are a lot of options when it comes to a custom steel gravel bike.
-With steel being quite easy to manipulate and build for custom frame builders you will find many options for a custom steel gravel bike which could be completely unique to you.
+There are many options when it comes to a custom steel gravel bike.
+Steel is quite easy to manipulate and build for custom frame builders, so you will find many options for a unique custom steel gravel bike.

 How to choose a gravel bike? | buycycle Blog